DGalexander/DGalexander.github.io/_posts/2019-11-08-creating-drive-time-polygons.md

 ![1.png]({{site.baseurl}}/img/Rplot02.png)

 Load the OS GB Roads data and clip the PDNP Area.
-This was downloaded from the Ordnance Survey website and is  is subject to the terms at http://os.uk/opendata/licence Contains Ordnance Survey data Â© Crown copyright and database right (2016).
+This was downloaded from the Ordnance Survey website and is  is subject to the terms at http://os.uk/opendata/licence Contains Ordnance Survey data © Crown copyright and database right (2019).

 Clip the A roads to the PDNP Buffer so we can analyse the intersection points.
 Here we use A roads as they are the major arterial roads in the area.
 It is unlikely, a visitor would access the PDNP area, by car on any other type of road.